hr-rfp55-toph-FEC/Toph-Clothing-Co/README.md

 - Clicking the ‘add to card’ button will add the product at the top of the page to your outfit list, you can add cards for different styles for the same product.
 The selections will persist upon exit through use of the browser's local storage.

 ### [Ratings and Reviews](client/src/components/RatingsAndReviews)

 - Developed by [Ya Liu](https://github.com/ya-liu)

 - The user is able to browse all reviews available for the current product with a breakdown visual of the ratings.

-- All reviews are user submissions, which will contain text commentary, user nickname, date of the review, and ratings for characteristics of the product.
+- All reviews are created by users, which will contain text commentary, user nickname, date of the review, and ratings for characteristics of the product.
 Each review may also contain user-uploaded photos and a response from the business team.
 Users can add a review by clicking 'Add a review'.

 - The rating breakdown allows users to filter ratings by stars, and filtered ratings can be sorted by keyword.
 The characteristics applicable to each product will depend on the type of the current product.